 Badwater Basin’s salt flat area is enormous and you can walk out among it for as long as you like.
 Just remember you have to come back on yourself!

 If you time it right between freeze-thaw and evaporation cycles, you will see quintessential salt hexagons associated with this type of climate.

 Occasionally, the salt flats fill with a shallow temporary lake after heavy rainfall.

 However, except for a small spring fed water feature located right next to the parking lot, Death Valley’s extremely dry climate quickly evaporates any attempts by the lake to make itself a permanent fixture.

 This is the most popular and touristy area of Death Valley, so expect the parking lot to fill unless you arrive early or late in the day.

-If you’re a photographer, Badwater is best visited at sunrise, sunset or when there are interesting cloud formations.
-Pinamint mountains to one side and Black mountains to the other make a fantastic scene.
+If you’re a photographer, Badwater Basin is best visited at sunrise, sunset or when there are interesting cloud formations.
+Panamint Mountains to one side and Black Mountains to the other make a fantastic frame.

 Don’t forget to grab a photograph of the iconic wooden sign, the lowest point in North America.